phetsims/tambo/doc/adding-sound-to-a-sim.md

 The Options dialog can be used to allow sound design evaluators to choose between different sound options while running the sim.
 (TODO: add an example to tambo that can be easily leveraged for other sims)

+TODO: I (jbphet) should convert this to a checklist.

+item: Final mix
+item: Make sure .wav and any supporting files for sound generation are in the assets folder

 Overriding Default Sound Generation in Common UI Components
 -----------------------------------------------------------